twallema/DENV-serotype-imputation/data/README.md

 ## Interim

-+ `indexP_monthlyclimate_allmuni.csv`: Index-P at the municipality level, seasonal average (monthly).
-Obtained from Dr. Laura Alexander.

 + `geographic-dataset.parquet`: Compressed (brotli compression) geographical dataset.
 Dataset containing geometries of Brazilian municipalities, along with variables relevant for clustering.
 Made using `data/conversion/build_geographic-dataset.py` from the data in `data/raw/BR_Municipios_2023`.

 + `spatial_units_mapping.csv`: Area codes and names of the municipalities, immediate regions, intermediate regions, federative units and regions.
 Also available in `geographic-dataset.parquet` but saved seperately to lower IO burden.

+### indexP

++ `indexP_mun.csv`: Index-P at the municipality level, seasonal average (monthly).
+Essentially a copy of the original data in the raw folder.

++ `indexP_rgint.csv`: Index-P at the intermediate region level, seasonal average (monthly).
+Computed from the municipality level by averaging with demographic weighing.

++ `indexP_rgi.csv`: Index-P at the immediate region level, seasonal average (monthly).
+Computed from the municipality level by averaging with demographic weighing.

 ### DENV_per_100k